dascentral/ubuntu-dotfiles/README.md

 consistent manner, these scripts may work very well for you.
 If not, I admit they may not error as gracefully as they should.

-While I would be pleased if these scripts help others in administration of their servers, they exist primarily to faciltiate my systems administration activities and likely address a very small sliver of needs within the sysadmin/DevOps world.
+While I would love for these scripts to be helpful to others, they exist primarily to faciltiate my systems administration activities and address only a very small sliver of needs within the sysadmin/DevOps world.

 ## Installation
 This is a fairly simple clone from GitHub.
 All scripts within this repo